Covid-19 Vaccination Information

 - Always cough or sneeze into your arm or a tissue and put the tissue in the bin straight away and clean your hands.

-A booster dose will be given 12 weeks after the first dose.
+A booster dose of Astra Zeneca will be given 4-12 weeks after the first dose (three- six weeks with Pfizer).
 As with any vaccine it may not protect everyone.
 It is not yet known how long the vaccine protection will last.
-Please make an appointment for your second dose 12 weeks after your first vaccination.
+Please make an appointment for your second dose, after, your first vaccination.

 All COVID-19 vaccinations must be recorded on the Australian Immunisation Register (AIR).
 This is a mandatory requirement under national legislation.
 This will include some personal information.
 You can view / obtain your vaccination record online through your: